webpack/webpack.js.org/src/content/contribute/writers-guide.md

 + As we've learned in [production guide](/guides/production/)...
 ```

-Please do not assume things are 'simple' or 'easy'.
-Avoid words like 'just', 'simply'.
+Please do not assume things are "simple", "easy" or "special".
+Avoid words like 'just', 'simply' or "basically".

 ```diff
 - Simply run command...
 + Run the `command-name` command...
 ```

+Also avoid words with can be considered insensitive like "disabled" or "special".
+Instead use for example "turned off" or "specific".

 ### Configuration defaults and types